forrestwilkins/anrcho/README.md

 Anrcho
 ======
-An anonymous social network designed to facilitate democratic organization and consensus building within local communities http://anrcho.com/
+Anrcho is an anonymous social network designed to facilitate democratic organization and consensus building within local communities.
+Each post is in the form of proposal, to do some action or plan some local event, allowing anyone to support, block, or discuss any proposal made publicly.
+Via this model of consensus, anyone can begin orgnizing locally, securely, and on a peer to peer basis with the members of their community. http://anrcho.com/